Guaranteed Issue Life Insurance

 A guaranteed issue life insurance policy is more expensive than other products.
 This is primarily because there are no medical exams or health questions involved.
 As a result, it’s most popular for individuals with less than-average health.

-The sample rates below are for guaranteed issue life insurance for men:
+The sample rates for guaranteed acceptance life insurance for men:

-Guaranteed acceptance life insurance is more expensive than other alternatives.
+Guaranteed acceptance life insurance plans are more expensive than other alternatives.
 Therefore, it’s most common for seniors or people who are considered high-risk.

 When Are You Considered High-Risk?